openshift/enhancements/enhancements/cluster-scope-secret-volumes/csi-driver-host-injections.md

   ...
 ```

-And sets up ACL/RBAC to control who can list/get such objects.
+And sets up a ClusterRole to control who can list/get such objects.

 ```yaml
 rules: